Addaoud/IntronRetention/README.md

 python3 LR.py --json path_to_LR_json -n
 python3 LR.py --json path_to_LR_json -m existing_model_path
 ```
-  * You can train the LGBM model (and optionally perform a bayesian optimization to search for the best hyperparameters) using the following command lines:
+  * You can train the LGBM model (and optionally perform a Bayesian optimization to search for the best hyperparameters) using the following command lines:
 ```
 python3 LR.py --json path_to_LR_json --optimize
 ```